microsoft/dia-rs/.windows/winmd/readme.md

-Files in this directory are automatically generated or retrieved from NuGet.
+Files in this directory are automatically generated.
 See `.metadata` for more information.